High Intensity Interval Training: From Beginner to Advanced

 High-Intensity Interval Training, HIIT for short, is a form of exercise that combines short periods of intense, all-out effort with brief periods of rest.
 When we say “all-out” effort, we mean that you’re performing these intervals with an intensity of at least 80% of your maximum heart rate.

-HIIT workouts force your body to exercise at or above its VO2 max, which not only promotes dramatic improvements in your athletic conditioning but also sheds fat like you wouldn’t believe!
-Interval training burns far more calories than typical steady-state cardio options such as jogging.
-Plus, HIIT training also boosts your metabolic rate for hours after you’ve completed the session, that’s not the case with steady-state cardio.
+HIIT workouts force your body to exercise at, or above, its VO2 max, which not only promotes dramatic improvements in your athletic conditioning but also sheds fat like you wouldn’t believe!

 Benefits of High-Intensity Interval Training (HIIT)